As a researcher at SCU, you have rights and responsibilities as stated in the SCU Responsible Research Conduct Policy.

 - Are Higher Degree Research students considered to be a researcher within the context of the SCU Responsible Research Conduct Policy?

-- What are some of the significant contributions that justify authorship on a publication, as stated in the document titled National Health & Medical Research Council (NHMRC): Authorship?
+- What are some of the significant contributions that justify authorship on a publication, as stated in the SCU Research Authorship and Publications and Procedures?

-Conception and design of the project or output; analysis or interpretation of research data; and the drafting of significant parts of the research output or critically revising it so as to contribute to its interpretation – see Section 2.1 of National Health & Medical Research Council (NHMRC): Authorship.
+Conception and design of the project or output; acquisition of research data where the acquisition had required significant intellectual judgement, planning, design or input; contribution of knowledge, where justified, including Indigenous knowledge; analysis or interpretation of research data; and drafting significant parts of the research output or critically revising it so as to contribute to its interpretation – see Section 2 Clause 16 of the SCU Research Authorship and Publications Procedures.

 Yes, this is highly recommended, as explained in Section 4.2 of National Health & Medical Research Council (NHMRC): Authorship.
 At SCU, you are required to complete the Supervisor and Candidate Agreement which includes a section about authorship attribution.

-Section 2 – Definitions (7) e: Plagiarism – fraudulently, deliberately or inadvertently using the work of others without due acknowledgement, and claiming it as one’s own for academic or other purposes, or self-plagiarism.
+The Responsible Research Conduct Procedures – Higher Degree Researchers (Students) defines plaigiarism in Section 3 – Definitions (8) e: Plagiarism – fraudulently, deliberately or inadvertently using the work of others without due acknowledgement, and claiming it as one’s own for academic or other purposes, or self-plagiarism.

 - Can I use excerpts from other publications (e.g. diagrams, illustrations, quotations and maps) in my work without infringing copyright?